custojusto/partnersapi/README.md

 * * *
 > changePhones - updates all ads phone contact.
 This process will require a full reindex and might take up to 24h

+> changeWhatsappNrs - updates all ads whatsapp contact.
+This process will require a full reindex and might take up to 24h

 ### Valid notifications
 * * *